 13th May - No Car/Traffic-Free Day

 May will welcome a brand-new Car-Free Day to encourage children to enjoy the capital whilst also promoting the use of sustainable transport.
 The traffic-free event will take place throughout Westgate Street, Castle Street and Cathays Park including climbing walls, BMX riding facilities and sporting tournaments.
-All day entertainment will be available in the form of local live music, with tables and chairs set up in front of Cardiff Castle!
-Perfect for families wanting to explore a pollution free city.
+All day entertainment will be available in the form of local live music, with tables and chairs set up in front of Cardiff Castle - perfect for families wanting to explore a pollution free city.

 Nearest Station; Cardiff Central